gergely-ujvari/atom-demo/docs/readme.md

-This directory hosts the statically built demo.
-See here: https://csillag.github.io/game-of-life/
+This directory hosts the built demo.